Glauchau–Wurzen railway

-The Glauchau–Wurzen railway is a secondary railway line in Saxony.
+The Glauchau–Wurzen railway is a mostly disused, secondary railway line in Saxony.
 It follows the valleys of Zwickauer Mulde and Mulde from Glauchau via Rochlitz and Grimma to Wurzen and is hence also known as Muldentalbahn (Mulde valley railway).
 Regular traffic on the line ended in the early 2000s.
 The section between Glauchau and Großbothen has been leased by Deutsche Regionaleisenbahn since 2005 and has been protected as a cultural monument since 2016, the remainder has been decommissioned.

 History

 Already in 1860, a committee formed in Penig with the aim of constructing a railway from Glauchau to Wurzen.
 In 1864 the Saxon parliament permitted the construction of a railway from Leipzig along the Mulde valley to Chemnitz.
 Since no private entrepreneur could be found for this project, permission was granted instead in 1868 for a railway from Glauchau via Wurzen to the border with Prussia.
 The private Muldenthal-Eisenbahngesellschaft was awarded the concession for the construction and operation of a railway between Glauchau and Wurzen on 29 April 1872.
 No concession was granted for the line to the border, because a continuation in Prussia could not be guaranteed.

 While the right of way was intended for double-track operation which was taken into account in the construction of the Rochsburg tunnel and several bridges, due to the lack of a northern continuation the traffic never reached the levels that would have justified doubling of the line.
 Nevertheless the line was built to mainline standards.
 It was put into operation in several stages: